joudy-sabbagh/Personalize_Nutrition_Recommender/README.md

 - API keys for external services (Clarifai, OpenAI, etc.)

 ### Environment Configuration
-Create a `.env` file with the following variables
+The following variables are to be included in the .env file and we tried to have them as github secrets in our repository.
+However due to technical issues that didnt work so we included the .env file in our google drive : https://drive.google.com/drive/folders/1rY2HXo94G7ltzqzv6xeBEryEC5bfB_NY?usp=sharing

 DB_HOST

 DB_NAME

 DB_USER

 DB_PASSWORD

 DB_PORT

 CLARIFAI_PAT

 CLARIFAI_USER_ID

 CLARIFAI_APP_ID

 OPENAI_API_KEY

 AWS_ACCESS_KEY_ID

 AWS_SECRET_ACCESS_KEY

 DOCKERHUB_USERNAME

 DOCKERHUB_TOKEN
-avaible as github secrets in our repository.

 ```
 ## CI/CD
 Continous Deployement was implemented using the help of github actions through the docker-build-push.yml file that builds and publishes the docker images onto Docker Hub whenever anyone pushes onto main.
 These images are pushed into 6 main repositories: